jeffgrunewald/composiler/README.md

 # Description
-A simple golang templating program for docker-compose, taking in modular compose service, volume, network, and secret definitions, merging them together into a single docker-compose.yml, and writing out any values from an associated config file for that
+(com-poh-sih-ler) A simple golang templating program for docker-compose, taking in modular compose service, volume, network, and secret definitions, merging them together into a single docker-compose.yml, and writing out any values from an associated config file for that